GeoMOER/moer-mpg-geoai/docs/units/_unit00/unit00-03_code_of_conduct.md

 * submit your assignments on time,
 * excuse yourself if you cannot make it to a session,
 * prefer addressing everyone by first names ("Duzen") rather than using formal titles ("Siezen").
+* please join the online sessions with your microphone enabled to actively participate in discussions.
+Additionally, consider turning on your camera to facilitate more direct and engaging interactions.